craighicks13/job-talk/README.md

 You can start editing this template by modifying the files in the `/src` folder.
 The site will auto-update as you edit these files.

-## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

-## Learn more

-To learn more about the technologies used in this site template, see the following resources:

-- [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation
-- [Next.js](https://nextjs.org/docs) - the official Next.js documentation